One question Multiple AI arguments One clear verdict

 Business

-“Should I pivot my SaaS or double down on the current market?”
+“Should I pivot my offer or double down on the current market?”

 → Business · Decision making